 Yuneec even created an iPhone app (

-Android app is being developed ATM Android app is available) that let’s you keep track of your stats and battery levels at any time.
+Android app is being developed ATM Android app is available) that lets you keep track of your stats and battery levels at any time.
 It’s a small feature but will prove to be extremely useful in the long run.
 All in all, I believe it is pretty clear that Yuneec’s E-GO2 has a bright future ahead of itself.
 I don’t see any reason why it should not…

 So, with that awesome top spot on our list of TOP 10 Electric skateboards under $1000, I am afraid we have come to the conclusion.
 To be honest, there isn’t anything smart left to be said after looking at all those awesome models.
-What I would like to emphasize on the very last paragraph is the safety.
+What I would like to emphasize in the very last paragraph is safety.
 If you are perhaps planning on buying one of these models for your children, then you should probably invest in some sort of safety equipment as well.

 Electric skateboards might seem like no big deal, but trust me, they can go pretty fast, especially the premium (read more expensive) models.
 That’s why, as a safety measures, pick up some good pads and helmet… just in case!